studiojms/learning-web3/README.md

 # learning-web3

-Learning a little about web3
+A simple project to start learning about web3 with solidity